wjholley/BIS015W2025_group6/README.md

 Luc-Tanton Tran - lqtran@ucdavis.edu

-Will (eventually) become a project that analyzes some data about birds getting malaria.
+A project that analyzes some data about birds getting malaria.

 Who knew birds could get malaria?
 Not the authors, before we found these data.

 Enjoy, or whatever